I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-and I think it should be around 8 and a half and then like billy walters' computer guy is like no it's like 4.3 he's the right price on this game so they had like the best edge ever he made a lot of money super successful
+And I think it should be around **8.5**.
+Then Billy Walters' computer guy was like, "No—it's like **4.3**.
+He's the right price on this game."
+They had the *best edge ever*.
+He made a lot of money.
+Super successful.

 Sam Parr